Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: Polarization modes of gravitational waves

 In conclusion, the scale factor $a(t)$ influences the polarizations of GWs, but this effect is very weak compared to that of the perturbations in the cosmological background.
-In the limit $a\rightarrow 1, \dot{a}\rightarrow 0, \ddot{a} \rightarrow 0$, we find that the Bumblebee model allows the propagation of two tensor modes ($P_{+},P_{\times}$), two vector modes ($P_{x},P_{y}$), and one scalar mode (mixture of $P_{b}$ and $P_{l}$).
-All GWs of these modes propagate at speeds different from the speed of light.
+In the limit $a\rightarrow 1, \dot{a}\rightarrow 0, \ddot{a} \rightarrow 0$, we find that the Bumblebee model allows the propagation of two tensor modes ($P_{+},P_{\times}$), two vector modes ($P_{x},P_{y}$), and one scalar mode (the $P_{b}$ or the mixture of the $P_{b}$ and $P_{l}$).
+All GWs of these modes propagate at speeds different from the speed of light when $\xi b_{t}^2\ne 0$.
 The speed of the tensor modes is less than the speed of light, while the speeds of the vector and scalar modes exceed it.
 For the mixed scalar mode of $P_{b}$ and $P_{l}$, GWs are massive.
-But in the small-scale limit or $\overline{V}_{,b^2b^2}=0$, the mass term for GWs vanishes and the amplitude of $P_{l}$ is significantly smaller than that of $P_{b}$.
-Especially, if the Lorentz-violating parameter equals zero ($\xi b_{t}^2=0$), all vector and scalar modes are not allowed to propagate.
+However, under either the small-scale limit or $\overline{V}_{,b^2b^2}=0$, the mass term for GWs vanishes.
+In these regimes, the amplitude of $P_{l}$ becomes significantly smaller than that of $P_{b}$.
+Furthermore, $P_{l}$ vanishes entirely if $\xi=0,\sigma b_{t}^2\ne 0$.
+In particular, when the Lorentz-violating parameters are zero ($\xi b_{t}^2=\sigma b_{t}^2=0$), all vector and scalar modes are non-propagating.
 In this case, only the tensor modes ($P_{+}$ and $P_{\times}$) propagate at the speed of light.
 We summarize these results in Table~\ref{Table-polarization-1108}.
 The condition $\xi\le 0$ is obtained by the tachyonic stability of the vector perturbations.